Skip to main content

-The close method gracefully closes the current browser window.
-For more control, you can also access the browser’s process ID to terminate the entire browser application.
+The environment close method gracefully closes the current browser environment.
+For local browser environments, you can also access the browser process ID and terminate the entire browser application.

 Method Signature